MateuszStachurzewski/loadKatas/katas/userJourneyFocused/kata1/README.md

 ### Tips:
 - read the repository's `/loadKatas/README.md`
-- take a look at swagger endpoint of the booksApp
+- take a look at swagger endpoints of the booksApp
 - I encourage you to extracting some variables and passing them to other paths
 - basket is assigned either to sessionId or userId